covalenthq/bsp-geth/docs/CONTRIBUTING.md

 ### <span id="reviewing_prs">Process for reviewing PRs</span>

-All PRs require two Reviews before merge.
+All PRs require at least 1 Review before merge.
 When reviewing PRs, please use the following review explanations:

 1. `LGTM` without an explicit approval means that the changes look good, but you haven't pulled down the code, run tests locally and thoroughly reviewed it.